-The primary application for 5dB couplers is in serial splitting and combining networks.
-These networks are often employed when the combining of 3 amplifiers is required.
-Unlike corporate networks, serial networks are not limited to binary divisions (corporate networks are limited to 2^n number of splits, where n is an integer).
-Serial networks can be designed with [3, 4, 5,, n] splits, but have a practical limitation of about 8 splits.
+The splitter/combiner networks illustrated above use only 3dB (hybrid) couplers and are limited to binary divisions ( $2^n$ number of splits, where n is an integer).
+Splitter/combiner circuits configured this way are known as "corporate" networks.
+When a non-binary number of divisions is required, a "serial" network must be used.
+Serial networks can be designed with [3, 4, 5, ...., n] splits, but have a practical limitation of about 8 splits.

 A 5dB coupler is used in conjunction with a 3dB coupler to build 3-way splitter/combiner networks.
 An ideal version of this network is illustrated below.
-Note what is required; a 50% split (i.e. 3dB coupler) and a 66% and 33% split (which is actually a 4.77dB coupler, but due to losses in the system higher coupler values, such as 5dB, are actually better suited for this function).
+Note what is required; a 50% split (i.e. 3dB coupler) and a 66% and 33% split (which is actually a 4.77dB coupler, but due to losses in the system, higher coupler values, such as 5dB, are actually better suited for this function).
 The design of this type of circuit requires special attention to the losses and phase lengths of the components and the interconnecting lines.
 A more in depth look at serial networks can be found in the article "Designing In-Line Divider/Combiner Networks" by Samir Tozin, which describes the circuit design in detail and can be found in the White Papers Section of the Anaren website, www.anaren.com.

-3-Way Ideal Serial Splitter/Combiner Network
+3-Way Splitter/Combiner